Fun, Friendly Children’s Dentist in Mesquite

 Same-Day Emergency Dental Care for Children’s Dentistry

-If a permanent tooth is knocked out, it might be reattached.
+Have a dental emergency?
+Mesquite Dental & Implant Center is here for you.
+If your child has a permanent tooth knocked out of his or her mouth, it might be able to be reattached with the proper care.
 Being careful not to touch the nerve of the tooth, gently rinse the tooth and the socket with clean water.
 Place the tooth into the socket and hold it there.
 If the tooth won’t stay in place, put it into a baggie with your child’s saliva or room-temperature milk.
 To control bleeding, lightly place a damp cloth or wet tea bag over the area and avoid damaging the nerve.
 Call Mesquite Dental immediately for assistance — and bring the tooth to your visit.

 Dental Instruction for Kids and Parents

 We want your children to enjoy dental visits.
 We also want to encourage good home care habits, which will reduce the need for fillings and other dental work.
 At your child’s visit, we’ll teach you and your little one how to take great care of young teeth.
 Dr. George knows it’s never too early to lay the foundation for a lifetime of oral health.

 The American Dental Association recommends that children visit a dentist by age one.
 Dr. George supports this philosophy.
 An early childhood visit will set the stage for positive dental visits in the future.
 Your little one will become familiar with our children’s dentist office, our team, and the sights, sounds, smells, and tools that we use.
 Also, during your child’s initial visit, Dr. George will take a brief look inside of his or her mouth to assess development.
 If you have any concerns, please let the doctor know.